Independent store owners need to know about retail and digital disruption

 I’ll tell you how Marie’s situation ended up later.

-Retail-Disruption, as an expert in store liquidation sales that helps independent retailers form and execute the exit plan of their business, I know this lesson well.
+Retail and Digital disruption, as an expert in store liquidation sales that helps independent retailers form and execute the exit plan of their business, I know this lesson well.

 In the past quickly changing circumstances because of the pandemic have led many corporate and small independent retailers to close stores indefinitely.